Ren1140822/EAPLI/README.md

 make sure Maven is installed and on the PATH

-run script build-console.bat
+run script build-all.bat

 RUN
 ------

-make sure Maven is installed and on the PATH
+make sure a JRE is installed and on the PATH

-run script run-console.bat
+run script run-backoffice or run-user.bat